tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-3b-PART_1-equilibrium_in_art_and_life.md

 - Title and Attribution: Composition with Red, Yellow, Blue and Black (Compositie met rood, geel, blaw en swart), by Piet Mondrian, 1921.
 - Link: [Public Domain.](http://www.abcgallery.com/M/mondrian/mondrian53.html)

-Mondrian completed his book, *The New Art - The New Life: A Culture of Pure Relationships*, in 1931, but by then had been working on it since at least 1921.
+Piet Mondrian completed his book, *The New Art - The New Life: A Culture of Pure Relationships*, in 1931, but by then had been working on it since at least 1921.

 This book is short but abstract, prophetic, and very profound - so much so that [The Collected Works of Piet Mondrian,](https://www.amazon.co.uk/New-Art-Life-Collected-Twentieth-Century/dp/0306805081), published in 1987, bears the title as its sub-title.

-In this book Mondrian reveals how he believed that art and life follow similar paths:
+In this book - as the following quotes from it show - Mondrian reveals how he believed that art and life follow similar paths of evolution:

 > In life every sincere effort leads to human evolution, and it is the same in art.
 Rightly seen, there
 > remains **a single path of evolution** that, regardless of time, **is identical for life and for art....**